Lyme disease

 Early Disseminated Stage:

-• Two or more rashes not at site of bite
+• Two or more rashes not at site of the bite

 • Migrating pains in joints/tendons